by Dr Gonzo

 While it is true to say that most incidents of serious domestic violence are perpetrated by men, the system fails to take into account that the vast majority of men who have separated from a partner, do not harm, harass or commit domestic violence against their ex-partners or their children, and yet, can and do find themselves facing allegations of domestic violence in a court of law, and the reality is there is very little they can do to prevent domestic violence orders being awarded against them...no matter if they have or have not committed the offences alleged against them.

-I doubt there would be a man alive who hasn't committed domestic violence against their partners at one point or another during the course of their lives.
+I doubt there would be a man alive who hasn't committed domestic violence against their partner at one point or another during the course of their lives together.
 Especially when we consider the technical definitions of what domestic violence is...and it seems that even during an argument, if a man raises his voice, would be deemed, in a technical sense, as an act of domestic violence.

 The truth is that if any of these allegations were being heard, instead of in a domestic violence court, but in a magistrates court under normal proceedings, most, if not all, would be thrown out if the 'he said, she said' brief of evidence was presented as the only proof that an offence had in fact, been committed.